waldo2188/DatatableBundle/README.md

 }
 ```

 In a twig renderer you can have access the the field value using `dt_item` variable,
 ```
+// XXXMyBundle:Renderers:_actions.html.twig
 {{ dt_item }}
 ```
 or access the entire entity object using `dt_obj` variable.
 ```
+// XXXMyBundle:Renderers:_actions.html.twig
 <a href="{{ path('route_to_user_edit',{ 'user_id' : dt_obj.id }) }}">{{ dt_obj.username }}</a>
 ```

-> NOTE: be careful of LAZY LOADING when using dt_obj !
+> NOTE: be careful of Doctrine's LAZY LOADING when using dt_obj !

 #### PHP Closures